Are you planning to start a sports rental equipment business?

 Tip #1: Do your research on your target audience

 Location matters a great deal when you’re starting a sports equipment store.
 Having the store by the beach is much different from having one in the city – both will have different types of customers.
-You should know who your customers are, whether they are tourists, students or young professionals and invest in the sort of equipment that they are looking for, whether it is something high-end or basic.
+You should know who your customers are, whether they are tourists, students, or young professionals, and invest in the sort of equipment that they are looking for, whether it is something high-end or basic.

 Tip #2: Don’t overspend on the equipment

-The last thing you want is to purchase too many equipment and have idle inventory lying around, taking up space and money.
+The last thing you want is to purchase too much equipment and have idle inventory lying around, taking up space and money.
 An inventory tracking software such as Rentrax which has been made especially for sports rental stores can come in really handy in this case.
 Don’t overspend on the equipment and buy only as many as you really need.

 Tip #3: Look for ways to buy your equipment cheap

-The equipment that you buy are your biggest expense as a sports rental.
+The equipment that you buy is your biggest expense as a sports rental.
 You should make it a point to save as much as possible on every purchase.
 Don’t waste money on the latest and best equipment; instead, look for more cost-effective alternatives.
-If your customers are looking for affordable skis or bicycles to rent, it doesn’t make sense to spend a large amount profit on expensive equipment.
+If your customers are looking for affordable skis or bicycles to rent, it doesn’t make sense to spend a large amount of profit on expensive equipment.
 Why not buy used equipment instead, as long as it is in good condition?